nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > View a single student's details in a formatted and organized manner.

-**Method -  Using GUI**: Left-click on a specific Student Panel Card within the Student List Panel of the TrackMate User Interface.
+**Method -  Using GUI**: Double-click on a specific Student Panel Card within the Student List Panel of the TrackMate User Interface.

 #### 4.5.2 Clearing all data: `clear`